-It's always been a goal of mine to never pay full price for anything - and unless I'm faced with an absolute emergency, I've found that it's generally quite doable.
-Even if you manage to get just 10% off on a product or service, it's well worth it, as long as finding the discount doesn't take too much of an effort.
+It's always been a goal of mine to never pay full price for anything, and unless I'm faced with an absolute emergency, I've found this is generally quite doable.
+Even if I manage to get just 10 percent off on a product or service, it's well worth it, as long as finding the discount doesn't take too much of an effort.

 While discounts are great, what really gets me jazzed is finding something completely free.
-Sure, I may have to jump through a few hoops to do it, but in the digital age, hoops are pretty easy to jump through - you just have to know where to find them.
-Here's a not-quite-comprehensive list of things you should never pay money for:
+Sure, I may have to jump through a few hoops to get the deal, but in the digital age the hoops are pretty easy to jump through if you know where to find them.
+Here's my list of the top seven things I never pay money for:

-If you sign up for a major office supply retailer's loyalty rewards program, a few times per year you can get a 100% cash back rebate on your battery purchases.
+If you sign up for a major office supply retailer's loyalty rewards program (like OfficeMax/Office Depot or Staples), a few times per year you can get a 100 percent cash back rebate on your battery purchases.
 The rewards appear on your account the quarter following your purchase, and the statement should detail the process to redeem them as well as any expiration dates that apply.
 Use your rewards for other office items you actually need, and make sure you do so before they expire.